cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/prisma.md

 examples show how to integrate IaC scan into CodePipeline. have two options to scan IaC templates against Prisma Cloud security policies. use an AWS Lambda function with Python scripting, or use a custom action with a Bash shell script.
-The prerequisites for IaC scan integration regardless of whether use an AWS Lambda fuction or a custom action with a Bash shell script are as follows:
+The prerequisites for IaC scan integration regardless of whether use an AWS Lambda function or a custom action with a Bash shell script are as follows:
 - have a valid Prisma Cloud Enterprise Edition license
 - have a valid AWS CodePipeline service role to give AWS CodePipeline access to other resources in account.